Written by Pradeep

 Parity implies the number of times a female has conceived.
 The possibility of safe vaginal delivery is more in a woman who has already given birth vaginally in comparison to the one who has not delivered vaginally.

-A woman having spacious and roomy pelvis is likely to have vaginal breech delivery.
+A woman having a spacious and roomy pelvis is likely to have a vaginal breech delivery.

-This is diagnosed with the help of ultrasound.
-Hyperextension or star-gazing position accounts for less than 5 percent of the breech babies.
+An ultrasound helps to diagnose it.
+Hyperextension or stargazing position accounts for less than 5 percent of the breech babies.

-In such cases Cesarean deliveries are absolutely must.
+In such cases, Cesarean deliveries are an absolute must.

-Complications are more frequent in premature babies if delivered through vaginal route.
+Complications are more frequent in premature babies if delivered through the vaginal route.

 Normal progressing, spontaneous labor needing no significant intervention is a positive sign.

-Doctors consider Cesarean to be the safe bet when it comes to delivering a breech baby.
+Doctors consider Cesarean when it comes to delivering a breech baby.
 If you would prefer a vaginal birth, you need to discuss the same with your doctor and weigh the risks associated.
-If you have had a vaginal delivery earlier, and a well-trained experienced birth doctor is available, you can vouch for it provided the doctor rules any complications and risks with the birth.
-A full term baby in the frank breech presentation can be more likely delivered vaginally, if the baby does not show any signs of distress during the birth.
-The baby also needs to be able to pass through the mother’s pelvis safely, so size of the baby is also considered.
+If you have had a vaginal delivery earlier, and a well-trained, experienced birth doctor is available, you can vouch for it provided the doctor rules any complications and risks with the birth.